MattPinder/MastersProject/README.md

 --hmms option doesn't work in getting Prokka to search the TIGR database

 * Get cd-hit installed in order to create Kordia database from NCBI .gbk files

+Evening:

+* Restarted jobs 16460 (now 16469) and 16462 (now 16470) - REMEMBER TO UPDATE READMES IN THE MORNING!

+* 16467 has completed; download relevant files in the morning!